 Are solar panels worth it?
 For us, absolutely.

-In a piece I wrote for the Boston Globe two years ago, I researched the cost and benefits of installing rooftop solar panels on your home.
+In a piece I wrote for the Boston Globe a few years ago, I researched the cost and benefits of installing rooftop solar panels on your home.
 In the process, I learned a ton about the solar energy industry, the various tax and legal incentives in place to encourage homeowners to go solar, and how to crunch all the numbers involved.
-(Also, I got a pretty good-sized headache for my troubles!)
-So, are solar panels worth it?

 Good grief, yes!
 At least, here in Massachusetts they sure are.
 And that yes comes with some other important caveats – chief among them, not everyone’s roof is right for solar.
 But ours was, and after researching that article with a pretty open mind, I was convinced that we needed to go solar – and pronto.

 So we did, although it took us a while.
 We got quotes from a few different installers through EnergySage.com, and had enough solar panels installed this past winter to provide power to both units in our two-family.
-(The election of a certain environmentally antagonistic president [pauses to swallow a bit of vomit that gurgled up] and the overwhelming need to do something tangible in response to his withdrawal from the Paris Climate Accord was the clincher on our decision.)
+(The election of a certain environmentally antagonistic president and the overwhelming need to do something tangible in response to his withdrawal from the Paris Climate Accord was the clincher on our decision.)

-Here’s why solar panels are usually worth the cost — if your roof gets a lot of sun and is in pretty good condition — and a look at our experience getting rooftop solar installed.
+Here’s why solar panels are usually worth the cost — if your roof gets a lot of sun, and is in good condition — and a look at our experience getting rooftop solar installed.

 Why go solar?